instacart/makara/README.md

 * blacklist_duration - the number of seconds a node is blacklisted when a connection failure occurs
 * sticky - if a node should be stuck to once it's used during a specific context
 * master_ttl - how long the master context is persisted. generally, this needs to be longer than any replication lag
-* rescue_connection_failures - should Makara deal with nodes that aren't accessible when the initial connection is established
+* rescue_connection_failures - should Makara deal with nodes that aren't accessible when the initial connection is instantiated?
+Nodes will be blacklisted and instantiation will attempt on demand after the blacklisting.

 Connection definitions contain any extra node-specific configurations.
 If the node should behave as a master you must provide `role: master`.
 Any previous configurations can be overridden within a specific node's config.
 Nodes can also contain weights if you'd like to balance usage based on hardware specifications.
 Optionally, you can provide a name attribute which will be used in sql logging.